kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7942-vpa-slice-node-label/README.md

 The admission controller currently supports **validation only** for VPASlice-enabled VPAs.
 It does not mutate (inject recommendations into) newly admitted pods because at admission time the pod has not yet been scheduled — `NodeName` is empty — so there is no way to determine which node the pod will land on and therefore which VPASlice recommendation to apply.
-This is the primary reason `sliceByNodeLabel` requires `InPlace` update mode: once the pod is scheduled and its `NodeName` is known, the updater applies the correct slice-specific recommendation via in-place update.
+This is why `sliceByNodeLabel` is restricted to `Off` and `InPlace` update modes: in `Off` mode no automatic updates are applied at all, and in `InPlace` mode the pod is scheduled first — once its `NodeName` is known, the updater applies the correct slice-specific recommendation in place without restarting the pod.

-A follow-up effort will explore solving this gap — for example, by simulating the scheduler's node selection to predict the target node at admission time — which could enable support for additional update modes beyond `InPlace`.
+A follow-up effort will explore solving this gap — for example, by simulating the scheduler's node selection to predict the target node at admission time — which could enable support for eviction-based update modes (`Recreate`, `InPlaceOrRecreate`).

 The admission controller is extended with validation only:

 1. Reject VPA objects that set `sliceByNodeLabel` unless the target is a DaemonSet.
-2. Reject VPA objects that set `sliceByNodeLabel` unless the update mode is `InPlace`.
+2. Reject VPA objects that set `sliceByNodeLabel` unless the update mode is `Off` or `InPlace`.
 3. Reject VPA objects that set `sliceByNodeLabel` unless the `VPASlice` feature gate is enabled.

 ### VPASlice Lifecycle

 1. User creates a VPA with `spec.sliceByNodeLabel: "node.kubernetes.io/instance-type"` targeting
-   a DaemonSet, with `updateMode: InPlace`.
+   a DaemonSet, with `updateMode: Off` or `updateMode: InPlace`.
 2. The recommender's `ensureVPASlices` discovers all distinct values of the label across nodes running matched pods (e.g. `m5.xlarge`, `c5.2xlarge`) and creates VPASlice objects:
    - `my-vpa-m5-xlarge` with `nodeSelector: {"node.kubernetes.io/instance-type": "m5.xlarge"}`
    - `my-vpa-c5-2xlarge` with `nodeSelector: {"node.kubernetes.io/instance-type": "c5.2xlarge"}`
 3. Each recommender iteration computes independent recommendations per slice and writes them to the slice's `status.recommendation`.
-4. The updater matches each DaemonSet pod to its slice and applies in-place resource updates.
+4. When `updateMode` is `InPlace`, the updater matches each DaemonSet pod to its slice and applies in-place resource updates.
+When `updateMode` is `Off`, recommendations are available on the VPASlice objects for external consumers.
 5. If a new node pool is added with a new instance type, the recommender creates a new VPASlice on its next iteration.
 6. If the parent VPA is deleted, all VPASlice objects are garbage collected via `ownerReferences`.